finbourne/lusid-sdk-csharp-preview/sdk/docs/CustomEntityDefinitionsApi.md

 <a name="createcustomentitydefinition"></a>
 # **CreateCustomEntityDefinition**
-> CustomEntityDefinition CreateCustomEntityDefinition (CustomEntityDefinitionRequest customEntityDefinitionRequest = null)
+> CustomEntityDefinition CreateCustomEntityDefinition (CustomEntityDefinitionRequest customEntityDefinitionRequest)

 [EXPERIMENTAL] CreateCustomEntityDefinition: Create a new CustomEntityDefinition